-The Working Together to Connect Care (WTTCC) Program establishes partnerships through a shared commitment across hospital departments, government services and community organisations to respond more effectively to individuals who frequently present to the Emergency Department.
+The Working Together to Connect Care (WTTCC) Program establishes partnerships through a shared commitment across hospital departments, government services and community organisations to respond more effectively to individuals who frequently present to the emergency department (ED).
 It achieves this through a seven stage integrated, patient centric model of care.
-This program is now operationalised in the RBWH and TPCH EDs with future plans to scale to Redcliffe and Rockhampton Emergency Departments this financial year.
+This program is now operationalised in the Royal Brisbane and Women's Hospital (RBWH) and The Prince Charles Hospital (TPCH) EDs with future plans to scale to Redcliffe and Rockhampton EDs.

 Working Together to Connect Care Program – Emergency Departments